Kerch: Climate

 Kerch has a humid subtropical climate (Köppen climate classification Cfa) with cool to cold winters and warm to hot summers.

 Administration

 The city municipality stretches over a substantial area and includes several separate neighborhoods that are part of the Kerch city: Eltigen (Heroyevskoe), Kamysh-Burun (Arshyntsevo), Port Krym, Adzhimushkai, and Tuzla Island.

 Economy

-Today Kerch is considered as a city of metallurgists, shipbuilders and fishermen, and also has a significant tourism sector.
+Today Kerch is home to many metallurgists, shipbuilders, and fishermen.
+It also has a significant tourism sector.

 Industry

 The largest enterprises in the city are: